ttk2/Humbug/README.md

 - strength_multiplier: Integer, multiplier for added damage from strength potion levels.
 - hunger_slowdown: Integer, amount of saturation to give a player when they lose a point of hunger
 - prevent_tree_wraparound: Boolean, prevents structure growth from wrapping around from the top of the world to bedrock causing block overwrite.
+- disable_hopper_out_transfers: Boolean, disables transfers from hoppers to other hoppers or droppers

 Default configuration (biased for CivCraft):
 - debug: false